sajankumar/angular-notification/README.md

-ri.Notify
+ri.notify
 =======================

-ri.Notify is a service providing simple notifications using it own css styles.
+ri.notify is a service providing simple notifications using it own css styles.

 ## Features
 * No dependencies except of angular.js.